“You must not pass along false rumors.” Exodus 23:1

 I live in Costa Rica, and about every time I go online I see an ad for “This Costa Rican Man is Now a Millionaire – Find out How!”
 (I checked – another dead end!).
 Or, I don’t know, “Warren Buffett invests in asparagus futures – you should too!”

 The other motivation is political.
 Have you seen those memes, “Click here if you…” If you support Our Troops.
 If you Appreciate the Veterans.
 If you don’t Want Puppies to be Gassed.
 If you feel that Cancer is a Bad Thing.
 Are you one of the 2% of the population that knows how to tie its shoes correctly?!
 So you click on, and the next thing you know you’ve joined the Socialist Party, or supported a Frenchman for president, or bought a time-share in Damascus.
 Money again, mixed with politics.
 Remember that, the next time you are invited to click on “Click YES if you think that children should say the Pledge of Allegiance in the schools!”

 Americannews.com is full of clickbait articles that provide some information with scandalous titles.
 Also wideawakeamerica.com.
+From what I can see, CrossWalk.com is as much about ad revenue as it is about Christian articles.
 See http://www.fakenewswatch.com/conspiracy-theoryclickbait-websites

 ‘”I don’t believe it!”
 Thoughts on truth and social media – Part I,’ by Gary S. Shogren, Ph.
 D. in New Testament Exegesis, Professor at Seminario ESEPA, San José, Costa Rica